All You Need To Know About The Indian Capital - A Guide For First Time Travellers In Delhi

 Before you leave baggage and exit customs, make sure you connect to the airport's WIFI.
 In Delhi’s terminal 3, you can only connect to the WIFI before you exit customs.
 After this point there’s no way you can connect to WIFI in the airport.
 Trust us, we found out the hard way!
 There are information stands with WIFI “coupons” you need to use to connect before customs and baggage, but once you’ve left this area and have gone through the point of no return, there are no WIFI information stands.

-If you like us, either forget or don’t connect to WIFI beforehand , then make sure you have Google Maps and Google Translate downloaded offline to help you get to your accommodation.
+If you, like us, either forget or don’t connect to WIFI beforehand , then make sure you have Google Maps and Google Translate downloaded for offline use to help you get to your accommodation.

 Now you’ve got your visa stamped and your rupee in hand, you’ve now got three choices on how to get to Paharganj.